-If you choose not to hire a professional wedding cake maker, ideally, the Barn venue will have a big refrigerator to store the Cake until the time of the ceremony.
+If you choose not to hire a professional wedding cake designer, ideally, the Barn venue will have a big refrigerator to store the Cake until the time of the ceremony.

 Savings Tip # 3 – Videography: A video of your big day is wonderful to have, but did you know that hiring a videographer isn’t necessary?
-Believe it or not, you (or someone on your wedding party or in your family) can arrange an incredible video of your wedding by assembling the pictures that were taken and using the easy-to-use online software Animoto.com.
+Believe it or not, you (or someone in your wedding party or family) can arrange an incredible video of your wedding by assembling the pictures that were taken and using the easy-to-use online software Animoto.com.
 The professional wedding pictures as well as the amateur pics and videos taken with cell phones can be included.
-You’ll be amazed by how good an Animoto video can be.
+You’ll be amazed by how good an Animoto video can turn out.
 For example, check out this video: Florida’s Perfect Wedding Barn.
-So don’t feel that you have to pay for a separate videographer because if your venue is beautiful enough, all you need are some great pictures and a few minutes with Animoto to give you an incredible video.
+So don’t feel that you have to pay for a separate videographer because if your venue is beautiful enough, all you need are some great pictures and a few minutes with Animoto to create an incredible video.